Real Estate Investing

 - What are property taxes based on?

-- What states have no property taxes 2023?
+- Which states have no property taxes in 2024?

 - U.S Counties with highest property taxes